sondoshassan/reading-notes/read-03.md

 # summary class 03

 the template is Html file.
 Mustache **logic-less** because there are no if statements, else clauses, or for loops.
 Instead, there are only tags.
+I learned how can use variable and function. we need to install mustach global.

 ## flex
 is a value of display, in the flex there a some of properties for parent and another for children.